nhathivuong/wearntech/README.md

 You have plenty of freedom in how the app will look and behave.
 As long as you meet the MVP requirements below, your poject will be deemed successful!
 You are allowed to use external UI libraries to build some nice functionality.

-> **✋ You CANNOT use any external styling libraries, including, but not limited to, Material UI, Bootstrap, and Tailwind to style your project!**
+> **✋ You CANNOT use any external global styling libraries, including, but not limited to, Bootstrap, and Tailwind.
+We don't want to force the overhead on your team.**

 ## Frontend

 Users should be able to:

 - View all items in the database.
-- Purchase items that are in stock.
+- Add items into a cart (if in stock).
-- View their cart containing the items they intend to purchase.
     - The cart **CANNOT** use `sessionStorage` or `localStorage`, and must be persistent.
     - **HINT**: use the database.
 Yes it will be slow, but use it anyways.
+- View their cart containing the items they intend to purchase.
 - Edit the cart before completing the purchase.
-    - **HINT**: use a reducer.
+- Purchase items that are in stock.

 ## Backend Requirements